intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ##### Pip
 `pip install analytics-zoo`.
 And go to any directory, run `cluster-serving-init`.

-### Configuration
+### 2. Configuration
 #### How to Config
-After [Installation](#Installation), you will see a config file `config.yaml` in your current working directory.
+After [Installation](#1-Installation), you will see a config file `config.yaml` in your current working directory.
 This file contains all the configurations that you can customize for your Cluster Serving.
 See an example of `config.yaml` below.
 ```
 ## Analytics Zoo Cluster Serving Config Example